Skip over main navigation

 Any exclusion of a pupil, even for short periods of time, must be formally recorded.

-Both versions of the statutory exclusions guidance make clear that ‘informal’ or ‘unofficial’ exclusions, such as sending pupils home ‘to cool off’, are unlawful, regardless of whether they occur with the agreement of parents or carers (see paragraph 19 of the 2022 guidance, paragraph 20 of the 2023 guidance).
+The statutory exclusions guidance makes clear that ‘informal’ or ‘unofficial’ exclusions, such as sending pupils home ‘to cool off’, are unlawful, regardless of whether they occur with the agreement of parents or carers (see paragraph 20 of the guidance).

 This includes children who are below compulsory school age, and young people who are above compulsory school age.